Jeff-Russ/ror-guides/rails-database.md

 __As Per Our Classroom Example:__

-You might remember seeing that the the "foreign keys __MUST__ go on the `courses` tables." and you might have wondered why.
+You might remember seeing that the the "foreign keys should go on the `courses` tables." and you might have wondered why.

 Think of it this way: if you have a single object attached to many, it makes more sense to have each of the many store the relationship to the single object.
-Otherwise.
-The single object whould need many foreign keys, one for each of the multiple objects it's related to, each with it's own column.
+Otherwise, the single object would need many foreign keys, one for each of the multiple objects it's related to, each with it's own column.
 This gets messy and it makes a lot more sense for each of the many to have a single foreign key.

 For this reason, we have foreign key on the `courses` table, each pointing to the teacher that `belongs_to` it.
 To abstract this out of our example, the __foreign key MUST go on the table that__ `belongs_to` __when the thing it belongs to__ `has_many`, similar to what we saw with 1:1, only now it really matters since we are dealing with a `has_many`.